fortian/mwmg/config/pcapper/README.md

 interest (and a second on hosts with two interfaces of interest).
 It has been adapted by Fortian to demonstrate running additional instances to observe received traffic instead of sourced traffic.

+An additional service definition, `pcapper-src-many.pl`, has been added to demonstrate launching on up to 4 interfaces at once, based upon a hostname key.